 Therefore, at least from this perspective, a stock option plan is a very attractive way to remunerate key employees and, at the same time to commit them to remain in the company in the long run.
-At the same time, it is an effective mean for connecting the dimension of the employee’s professional performance and that of the company’s economic performance.
+A stock option plan is also an effective mean for connecting the dimension of the employee’s professional performance and that of the company’s economic performance.

 First, we’ll describe the definition of a Stock Option Plan as per the Romanian tax legislation in force, as well as the criteria it must meet according to the same definition, to benefit from the favorable tax treatment.